Press

 By Janet Menzies

-Janet Menzies explores the history and enduring value of estate maps for The Field, tracing the tradition from Tudor county surveys to the present day.
-Anthony Pelly and Rural Maps feature throughout the piece: on the importance of capturing the names and knowledge that only the people who work the land possess, on finding things the present owner didn’t know were there, and on the 1684 vellum estate map of Preshaw hanging on the family's wall — the same field boundaries, many of the same names, still recognisable more than three centuries later.
-The article places Rural Maps within a centuries-old tradition of mapping as a form of knowledge and memory.
+Janet Menzies traces the estate map from Tudor county surveys to the present day.
+Anthony and Rural Maps feature throughout: on capturing the names and knowledge only the people who work the land possess, on finding what an owner didn't know was there, and on the 1684 vellum estate map of Preshaw on the family's wall, the same boundaries and many of the same names still recognisable more than three centuries on.

 Read the article in The Field